 When it comes to the “Third Industrial Revolution” I believe that some experts are a little confused.
 The Third is marked by the use of electronics and information technology to automate production.
 Some experts suggest this was roughly 1969.
 Not that it really matters but I would disagree based on several specific events.
 The word “automation” itself was coined in the 1940s by General Electric; evidence that the technology was well underway.
 In fact, the first interactive video game was created in 1947, the first commercial computer (the Ferranti Mark 1) was delivered to the University of Manchester in February 1951, and Texaco’s Port Arthur refinery became the first chemical plant to use digital control in 1959.
 The point is that the boom came right on the heels of World War II and only after the economic upheaval.

 Now comes the scary part.
-The next economic upheaval and war span 2005 to 2025.
+The next economic upheaval and war should span 2005-08 to 2025-27.
 I shouldn’t have to tell anyone about the national and global economics that are in an upheaval and about to get much worse.
 I also shouldn’t have to say much about the war drums that are pounding louder than ever (something else you should read about in my book).
 Now experts are talking about a Fourth Industrial Revolution which they believe is almost underway.
 Yes, it’s underway, but I believe that the real “boom” will not come until after the war.

 This new Revolution will be characterized “by a fusion of technologies that is blurring the lines between the physical, digital, and biological spheres” according to the World Economic Forum.
 It will be a world, unlike anything we have ever seen before.
 It may often seem like science-fiction.